-In Tempore Advisory is a consulting business specialising in strategy and policy work.
+In Tempore Advisory is a boutique consulting business that specialises in strategic thinking.
 Please see the “about us” page for more details.

-All the sound and fury, the mighty institutions toiling away at such vast issues, and yet still no knock-down, rational consensus on the purpose of democracy, no sensible explanation for why it deserves our loyalty.
-Worse, despite stupendous material achievements, the time and immense energy spent on getting to where we have got – wherever that is – the citizens of late-capitalist Western society remain put upon, stressed out, hapless, jaded, more disillusioned and restless than ever at being simultaneously encouraged and crushed by the urgency and futility of modern existence.
-Polarized political partisanship, massive national debt and the dead hand of bureaucracy, personal unprocessed rage and the tyranny of work and crushing daily routine.
-Regardless of the organized effort, those at the helm seem incapable of affecting meaningful change or of articulating a larger story to justify the exhausting odyssey, the blood and shrapnel, the hate, the self-pity, the egotism.
+All the sound and fury, the mighty institutions toiling away at vast moral, social and economic issues, and yet still no knock-down, rational consensus on the purpose of democracy, no sensible explanation for why it deserves our loyalty.
+Despite stupendous material achievements, the citizens of late-capitalist Western society remain put upon, stressed out, jaded, more disillusioned and restless than ever at being simultaneously encouraged and crushed by the apparent urgency and futility of existence.
+Polarized political partisanship, massive national debt and the dead hand of bureaucracy.
+Personal unprocessed rage and the tyranny of work and daily routine.
+Regardless of the organized effort, those at the helm seem incapable of affecting meaningful change, of articulating a larger story to justify the blood and shrapnel of our exhausting odyssey.